ihebakermi10/Chatbot/README.md

 👉 Project:

-We engineered an end-to-end system based on Google Palm and Langchain, enabling the chatbot to interact seamlessly with the Digital Rogue Wave database.
+We engineered an end-to-end system based on Google Palm , enabling the chatbot to interact seamlessly with the Digital Rogue Wave database.
 To substantially enhance natural language understanding, we seamlessly integrated "Hugging Face Embeddings" into our system.
 These embeddings are rich vector representations of words and phrases, empowering the chatbot to capture the semantics and context of user queries.

 🚀 Project Highlights: